RuedigerMoeller/kontraktor/README.md

 lightweight and efficient Actor implementation in Java

-Kontraktor implements a typed actor model to avoid message definition and handlng boilerplate code.
-Additionally this integrates well with code comletion of IDEs.
+Kontraktor implements a typed actor model to avoid message definition+handling boilerplate code.
+Additionally this integrates well with code completion and refactoring of modern IDEs.

-Kontraktor creates a runtime-generated proxy instance which puts all calls onto a queue.
+Kontraktor uses runtime-generated proxy instances which put all calls to the proxy onto a queue.
 The real actor instance then reads method invocations (=messages) from this queue in a dedicated thread.

 E.g.